Gladiator07/Natural-Language-Processing/README.md

 # Natural Language Processing (from scratch to GPT-3)
-#### Note: This repo is still work in progress.
+#### Note: This repo is updated regularly as I learn.
 If you want to learn NLP, just start from the first point and go on till the bottom.
 Everything is hierarchically arranged (from basic concepts to advanced)
 ---

 ## Basic stuff